evacaribbean/Blog/README.md

 <br>

 The solution above consists of six classes.
-Where the main enty point in the picture is unfolded.
+Where the main method entry point in the above picture is unfolded.

 ...